EOSIO/demux-js-eos/README.md

 const actionReader = new StateHistoryPostgresActionReader({
   startAtBlock: 1234,              // startAtBlock: the first block relevant to our application
   onlyIrreversible: false,         // onlyIrreversible: whether or not to only process irreversible blocks
-  dbSchema: "chain",               // name of the database massiveConfig,                   // provides config to internal massivejs instance.
+  dbSchema: "chain",               // name of the database schema massiveConfig,                   // provides config to internal massivejs instance.
 })

-const actionWatcher = new BaseActionWatcher(actionReader, actionHander, 500)
+const actionWatcher = new BaseActionWatcher(actionReader, actionHandler, { pollInterval: 500 })

-// This must be done before calling watch so the MongoDB connection can be made actionReader.initialize().then(() => actionWatcher.watch()
+// This must be done before calling watch so the PostgreSQL connection can be made actionReader.initialize().then(() => actionWatcher.watch()
 )